petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/using-liferays-delta-manager-.md

 1. Repeat steps 1-3 for each other node.
 Be sure to define the cluster settings in `portal-ext.properties`; set the same database connections such that all nodes point to the same database.

 1. Start servers sequentially.
 Cluster nodes cannot be started simultaneously because the process takes time to determine which node is the master node.

+## Other Optimizations

+For session replication to work, all session attributes must implement `java.io.Serializable`.
+Also, session replication only applies to user sessions within the same URL.
+This is because session state is tracked by a domain-specific cookie.
+For the full benefits of session replication, a load balancer is recommended to redirect traffic to the nodes.

+If you define any custom cluster valves, you must also define the `<ReplicationValve>` in the `<Cluster>` element.

 ## Related Topics